 Yes well I always consider magnolias a little diva-esque for our harsher northern climes.
 Around this time we’re more likely to see ‘gean’ blossom (embattled little petals on sturdy, soon-to-be productive wild cherry trees) rather than the ephemeral starlets of magnolia blooms.

 For instance none were obviously evident at RHS Harlow Carr garden in Harrogate this week (on our way to an ashes interment – you’ll find these steadily replace parties and weddings in your calendar), but Scotland is a different prospect again.
 If it isn’t horizontally sleeting it’s plunging to minus-something-double-digit overnight, sharply lengthening those odds of success.
 And bear in mind you may be experiencing your own ashes interment before your magnolia flowers – it’s a task they can take 20 years to get around to, comparing unfavourably even with the most unproductive husband.

 Thankfully Scotland’s gardening guru Ken Cox offers a solution: Someone has crossed the tough Himalayan M. campbellii with M. liliiflora ‘Nigra’ which flowers very young.
 It produced Magnolia ‘Star Wars’ about which Ken says: ‘I reckon it’s the number one magnolia now of all.
 It has every attribute you want, magnificent goblet flowers which open over several weeks so if there’s a bit of wind or frost you don’t lose everything in one go.
 It flowers from a very young age and on every single shoot, every single year.’

-So at last the perfect magnolia solution and what we all need in our lives – a rather sexy Jedi Warrior.
+So at last the perfect magnolia solution and what we all need in our lives – an all-conquering super-hero.